Barbara Palvin Stuns In Plaid Bra

 “Ive Always seen thin models on this page, always, and thats not a bad thing,but lets be real, Is this part of society’s standards of beauty?
 What about the Girls with amazing curves?” asked another fan.

-But there were some folks that had some complaints to make.
+But there were some folks who had complaints to make.

 “It it so sad that on one of the most popular lingerie’s ig we see badly matched bra – it is too small!
 Victoria’s secret why?!” exclaimed a follower.